 Ensuring Compliance with Accounting

-If you’re unsure how to get started with your first government contract, or need DCAA-compliant accounting services, contact Peter Witts CPA today.
-We specialize in working with government contractors and have the knowledge and experience you need to begin a successful career in government contracting.
+For guidance on getting started with your first government contract or to ensure DCAA-compliant accounting services, reach out to Peter Witts CPA.
+Our specialization in working with government contractors equips us with the knowledge and experience necessary for your successful career in government contracting.